arkarn/python-tutorial/chapter2/basic_syntax_and_data_types.md

-# Chapter 2: Basic Syntax and Data Types
+# Section 1: Quick Overview

 ## Variables and Data Types
 In Python, variables are used to store data values.
 Python has various data types, including: